svntax/godot-stacks-sdk/README.md

 # godot-stacks-sdk
 A simple SDK to integrate Stacks into Godot.

+> This branch is for Godot 3.5.x

 ### Note: This project is still a work-in-progress.

 To-Do's:
 - Mobile is untested

 ## Features
-- User login/logout through Hiro wallet.
+- User login/logout through Leather wallet.
 - Fetch the user's NFT balance.

 ## API Calls